 - Stable, comfortable backrest for better spine support

 - Straightforward directions enabling quick and easy assembly

 - Some users say it may be a little flimsy, the padding could be better, and it may be challenging to adjust the height

 According to the manufacturer, this power tower is highly functional with height adjustable at six levels, so it’s suitable for men, women, seniors, and children, making it the right home gym equipment for the whole family.

-The thickened heavy-duty steel construction and skid-resistant base feet bring about stability and safety, while soft neoprene grips prevent slipping and blisters on your hands.
+The thickened heavy-duty steel construction and skid-resistant base feet bring about stability and safety.
+The soft neoprene grips prevented slipping and blisters on our hands.

 - Sturdy, heavy-duty construction

 - Soft, comfortable hand grips